 If a proposal is not selected for funding the student is encouraged to revise, improve, and resubmit the proposal before the next submission deadline.

-The deadline for spring submissions for the 2017-2018 school year is Monday, April 23.
-The completed application package should be submitted electronically as a single PDF file via email to Dr. William R. Carroll (firstname.lastname@example.org) before 5 p.m.
+The next SRG deadline is TBD.
+The completed application package should be submitted electronically as a single PDF file via email to Dr. William R. Carroll (email@example.com) before 5 p.m.
 CST on the due date listed.
 The copier in the Chemistry Department office (FH 219) can accomplish this.
 Applications submitted late or incomplete will not be considered.

 It is the belief of the committee that a grantee should be accountable for the funds that were used to support the research endeavor.
 However, the proof of such accountability could take various forms.
 Presentation of the work at the TTU Student Research Day, a local, regional, or national meeting for the discipline in which the research was conducted, publication of results in a journal of the faculty mentor's choice, or submission of a written summary of what results were obtained, if the research project proved unfruitful, would all satisfy this requirement.
 It is the expectation of the committee that such a dissemination of results be completed in a period of time no longer than one year from the time the research was initiated.
 Submission of a copy of an abstract or written summary should be submitted electronically to Dr. Carroll once the research is to be presented.